promptfoo/promptfoo-docs/docs/guides/compare-llama2-vs-gpt.md

 ```

 :::info
-These prompt files are [Nunjucks templates](https://mozilla.github.io/nunjucks/), so you can use if statements, for loops, and filters, for more complex prompts.
+These prompt files are [Nunjucks templates](https://mozilla.github.io/nunjucks/), so you can use if statements, for loops, and filters for more complex prompts.
 :::

 ## Add test cases